 Similar to Nike, when you have a high market penetration...

-You have a high sale volume which means you have leverage among suppliers and sellers.
+- You have a high sales volume which means you have leverage among suppliers and sellers.

 Market Development vs. Market Penetration